hrushikeshrv/instagram-data-analysis/README.md

 # instagram-data-analysis
-> A Jupyter Notebook/Google Colab for analyzing your Instagram profile data
+> A Jupyter Notebook/Google Colab for analyzing your Instagram profile data.
+GUI coming soon.

 Hi!
 You'll need to request Instagram to send you your data before you can analyze it using this notebook.
 To do that, go to the Instagram app > Settings > Security > Download Data.